 In the late 1960s and early 70s, those opposed to the Vietnam War, including many priests, reverends, brothers, nuns, and other people of faith, participated in dozens of draft board raids in which participants entered government offices and destroyed Selective Service records.
 In 1968, for instance, a group of nine Catholics, including six current or former priests, brothers, or nuns, seized several hundred draft records from a Selective Service office in Catonsville, Maryland and burned them with homemade napalm.
-After burning the records they held hands
+After burning the records they held hands and recited the Lord's Prayer.
+Two of the nine were, at the time, on bail after having been arrested the previous year for entering a draft board office in Baltimore, distributing Bibles, and pouring blood on draft records.

-Milwaukee 14.
+The Milwaukee Fourteen burning draft records.
 Courtesy of Jim Forest.